SIGNIFICANT ACCOUNTING POLICIES

 Income Taxes — Income taxes are accounted for under the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the consolidated financial statements.
 Under this method, deferred tax assets and liabilities are determined on the basis of differences between the consolidated financial statements and tax bases of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
 The effect of a change in tax rates on deferred tax assets and liabilities is recognized in income in the period that includes the enactment date.

 Deferred Loan Costs — The Company capitalized certain costs in connection with obtaining its borrowings, including lender, legal, and accounting fees.
 These costs are being amortized over the term of the related loan using the straight‑line method.
-Deferred loan costs amortization is included in interest expense.
 Unamortized deferred loan costs associated with loans paid off or refinanced with different lenders are expensed in the period in which such an event occurs.
-Deferred loan costs are classified as a reduction of long‑term debt or in certain instance as an asset in the consolidated balance sheet.
-Amortization of deferred loan costs is recorded as interest expense in the statement of operations, and during the years ended December 31, 2018, 2017 and 2016, the amount of expense recorded was $0.4 million, $3.4 million and $2.1 million, respectively.
+Deferred loan costs are classified as a reduction of long‑term debt or in certain instances as an asset in the consolidated balance sheet.
+Amortization of deferred loan costs is recorded as interest expense in the statement of operations, and during the years ended December 31, 2020, 2019 and 2018, the amount of expense recorded was $0.5 million, $0.5 million and $0.4 million, respectively.

 Stock-Based Compensation — The Company recognizes the cost of stock‑based awards on a straight‑line basis over the requisite service period of the award, which is usually the vesting period under the fair value method.
 Total compensation cost is measured on the grant date using fair value estimates.

 Insurance Financing — The Company annually renews its commercial insurance policies and records a prepaid insurance asset and amortizes it monthly over the coverage period.
-The Company may choose to finance a portion of the premiums and will make repayments monthly over ten months in equal installments.
+The Company may choose to finance a portion of the premiums and will make repayments monthly over the financing period in equal installments.

-In January 2017, the FASB issued ASU No. 2017-04, Simplifying the Test for Goodwill Impairment, which removes the requirement to compare the implied fair value of goodwill with its carrying amount as part of step two of the goodwill impairment test.
-As a result, under this ASU, an entity would recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value.
-Although, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
+In January 2017, the FASB issued ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment, which removes the requirement to compare the implied fair value of goodwill with its carrying amount as part of step two of the goodwill impairment test.
+As a result, under this ASU, an entity would recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit’s fair value, although the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 This ASU is effective for impairment tests in fiscal years beginning after December 15, 2019, on a prospective basis.
 Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
-We believe that the adoption of this guidance will not materially affect our consolidated financial statements.
+Effective January 1, 2020, we adopted this guidance and the adoption did not materially affect the Company’s consolidated financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.